holistic-stack/openscad-tree-sitter/src/lib/current-context.md

 ## Current Status

-We have successfully implemented control structure visitors for if, for, let, and each statements:
+We have successfully implemented the visitor pattern for CST traversal and AST generation:

-1. Created ControlStructureVisitor class to handle control structures:
+1. Fixed ControlStructureVisitor class implementation:
-   - Implemented visitIfStatement method to handle if-else and if-else-if-else statements
+   - Added createASTNodeForFunction method to handle control structure functions
+   - Implemented createIfNode, createForNode, createLetNode, and createEachNode methods
+   - Added tests for the ControlStructureVisitor class
+   - Fixed issues with parameter extraction and node traversal

+2. Fixed PrimitiveVisitor tests to use mocks instead of real parser:
+   - Updated tests to mock the necessary node structure
+   - Added namedChildren property to mock nodes
+   - Fixed parameter extraction in tests

+3. Fixed BaseASTVisitor to handle expression nodes correctly:
-   - Implemented visitForStatement method to handle for loops with different variable formats
+   - Updated visitNode method to handle different node types
-   - Implemented visitLetExpression method to handle let expressions with assignments
+   - Fixed visitStatement method to handle expression statements
-   - Implemented visitEachStatement method to handle each statements
+   - Added visitExpression method to handle expression nodes
-   - Added tests for all control structure types
-   - Updated visitor-ast-generator.ts to include the new visitor

-2. Fixed CSGVisitor to handle difference and intersection operations correctly
-3. Refactored TransformVisitor to use a more general approach for handling accessor expressions
-4. Fixed cursor-utils.test.ts to use the correct tree-sitter API

 ## Next Steps